Mocoso

 The transcript above is from the version of the talk that I gave at London Ruby User Group in September 2015 which was recorded by Skillsmatter.

-Versions of this talk
+Other versions of this talk

 Reactions